AI prompts

 ```

-Then to receive the file (or folder) on another computer, you can just do
+Then, to receive the file (or folder) on another computer, run:

 croc code-phrase